Course Outline

 7. RELEASE MANAGEMENT

-• Understand the objectives of release management.
+• Understand the goals of release management for government initiatives.

 8. SPRINTS